BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Consolidated_GLs_CBs_ET_EN.pdf.md

 the contract boundary would be updated.

-![This is a slide presenting "Guideline 8 - Reinsurance contracts".
-It instructs insurance and reinsurance undertakings to apply the provisions of Article 18 of Commission Delegated Regulation 2015/35 to their accepted reinsurance contracts, independent of the boundaries of the underlying insurance or reinsurance contracts.
+![A concise summary of Guideline 8 on reinsurance contracts, which states that insurance and reinsurance undertakings must apply the provisions of Article 18 of Commission Delegated Regulation 2015/35 to their accepted reinsurance contracts, independently from the underlying insurance contracts.

 #### Guideline 8 - Reinsurance contracts
 Insurance and reinsurance undertakings should, for their accepted reinsurance contracts, apply the provisions of Article 18 of Commission Delegated Regulation 2015/35 independently from the boundaries of the underlying insurance or reinsurance contracts to which they relate.](#)

 **Explanatory text**

 51. The boundary of a reinsurance contract may be different in the Solvency II balance sheet of the buyer of the reinsurance when compared to the Solvency II balance sheet of the seller

 of the reinsurance.

 **Compliance and Reporting Rules**

 52. This document contains guidelines issued under Article 16 of Regulation (EU) No. In accordance with Article 16(3) of that Regulation, competent authorities and financial institutions are required to make every effort to comply with guidelines and

 recommendations.

 53. Competent authorities that comply or intend to comply with these Guidelines should incorporate them into their regulatory or supervisory framework in an appropriate manner.

 54. Competent authorities are to confirm to EIOPA whether they comply or intend to comply with these Guidelines, with reasons for non-compliance, within two months after the

 issuance of the translated versions.

 55. In the absence of a response by this deadline, competent authorities will be considered as non-compliant to the reporting and reported as such.

 **Final provision on review**

 56. These Guidelines will be subject to a review by EIOPA.